-For the procedure for addressing alleged breaches of Regulation 13 (attendance, engagement, and progress), please refer to the Procedures relating to Attendance, Engagement and Progress (General Regulation 13) for Students on Taught Programmes or, in the case of postgraduate research students, the PGR Procedure on Attendance, Engagement, and Progress.
+For the procedure for addressing alleged breaches of Regulation 13 (Engagement), please refer to the Student Engagement Procedure or, in the case of postgraduate research students, the PGR Procedure on Attendance, Engagement, and Progress.

 For the procedure for addressing alleged breaches of Regulation 14 (professional misconduct) please refer to Part D below.